that symptom of cancer that strikes at night

 To avoid missing an early diagnosis, the experts took the opportunity to recall the other signs and symptoms of cancer to be wary of.
 According to them, it is important to consult when unexplained pain or weight loss occurs or when an unusual size or swelling is felt.
 These “bumps” should always be checked by a medical expert and include those in the neck, armpits, chest, testicles and also in the groin.

-At the same time, fatigue “for no reason” could be a sign of poor health and a symptom of blood cancers such as leukemia, lymphoma and multiple myeloma.
+At the same time, fatigue “for no reason” might be a sign of poor health and a symptom of blood cancers such as leukemia, lymphoma and multiple myeloma.
 Skin changes (spots, warts, wounds, moles) should also be monitored, as should changes in stool.

 A visit to the doctor is highly recommended when a person has difficulty swallowing (possibility of esophageal cancer), experiences digestive problems like painful heartburn, persistent loss of appetite, or bloating (possibility gastric cancer) or when she has a hoarse voice, persistent cough or shortness of breath (possibility of laryngeal cancer).